Aslambek Vadalov: Chechen War and rebel army

 Following the outbreak of the First Chechen War in 1994, Vadalov joined the separatist fighters from Gudermes; he may have served in the unit of Sheik Fathi, a Chechen who had lived in Jordan and engaged in Islamist conflicts in Afghanistan and Tajikistan.
 It has been postulated that if Vadalov did indeed serve alongside Fathi, it would indicate a very early exposure to the Islamist interpretation of the war in Chechnya.

 Though Vadalov played no role in the 1999 Dagestan incursion led by Shamil Basayev and Ibn al-Khattab, following Russia's re-invasion of Chechnya that autumn he joined Khattab's Arab Mujahideen in Chechnya.
 After engaging in the battles for Argun and Gudermes, Vadalov's unit withdrew to the mountainous districts of Vedeno and Nozhay-Yurt in order to launch guerrilla attacks on Russian security forces.

 In 2000, Vadalov returned to Ishkoy-Yurt for unknown reasons and joined a small, local guerrilla force; the unit operated both independently and in cooperation with other rebel formations, including taking part in the 17 September 2001 attack on Gudermes.
 The next few years saw the separatist movement incur significant losses, but Vadalov was able to distinguish himself mainly due to his survival skills.
 As such, he was named Deputy Commander of the Gudermes Region of the Chechen Armed Forces under Emir Askhab.
-Although this unit that he commanded lacked manpower, his team and him were able to launch numerous small but significant attacks against the Russian security forces, especially around Ishkoy-Yurt.
+Although this unit that he commanded lacked manpower, his team and he were able to launch numerous small but significant attacks against the Russian security forces, especially around Ishkoy-Yurt.

 Following Emir Askhab's death in early 2005, Vadalov was named Commander of the Gudermes region.
 However, while a capable small-unit commander, Vadalov struggled when in control of a larger fighting force that required a broader strategic perspective.
 His unit was eventually driven out of Gudermes proper and forced back into the highlands of Vedeno and Nozhay-Yurt.
 Despite these setbacks, he still maintained a reputation for "commitment to the cause and hard-fought guerrilla operations."
 He has been fighting with the Caucasus Emirate rebels against Russian forces since 1994 and was apparently one of the first to swear allegiance to Doku Umarov in 2007.
 Caucasus Emirate was formed 2007.
 He was fighting for independent Chechnya until 2007.

 His relationship with Amir Khattab is of significance.
 Previously he was the commander of the Eastern Front of the Armed Forces of the Caucasus Emirate, although in practice he was commanding a force of perhaps about 30-50 militants on the Ingushetian border.